-Yes it is true my job sucks – What about yours?
+Yes, it is true my job sucks – What about yours?
 There is a difference between toil (having a job) and work.
 Toil is what you do to pay the bills.
 Work is when your vocation and avocation are aligned.
 The issue is most of us, but not all, are still stuck in phase I that is toiling away at a J.O.B, or just over broke.
-Yes it is the economy.
-Unless you are living on St. Thomas More’s ‘New Island Utopia’, where sloven and scarcity is mitigated by a six hour work day and no commute, mind you, drudgery for a meager living is not the way to go.
+Yes, it is the economy.
+Unless you are living on St. Thomas More’s ‘New Island Utopia’, where sloven and scarcity are mitigated by a six-hour workday and no commute, mind you, drudgery for a meager living is not the way to go.

 In the end, all jobs and human effort are noble.
 It is the way we serve each other.
 It is almost a virtue to do some boring labor as society needs someone to do this.
 The point of this post is simply saying start thinking about being an entrepreneur.

 - Flounder around going from sucky job to sucky job

 - Take action and start working on your own idea to sell to others

 Your author is still doing both.
 Update, I left my job.
 It was too stressful and not worth it.

 Yes like everyone I need to pay the bills while working on my own venture.
 Yet if your day job is affecting your life adversely hold you back, take a risk and leave.

 Below are some reasons I recommend to start thinking of your own entrepreneurial ventures.
 The main reason is, in the new economy there is more chance of you giving yourself a raise then anything spectacular bonus from industrious servitude to your overseer.